JoshJOkayguy/glitchrpSCPCodes/README.md

+## WARNING: Do not ever use the code in this repository, it is shit and should never see the light of day

 # glitchrpSCPCodes

 Customized addon for Glitch SCP-RP (Garry's mod server)

 Users can type !code in the chat to set the "code" of the site for all players.
 It displays a fancy image,  broadcasts a message to everyone notifying them of the change, and ensures that the executer of the command is a specific job.